The questions behind my work.

 How do people and organizations keep track of what happened, what changed, and what can be trusted?

-This is the bridge between research and MemwaMind: people and organizations need ways to preserve context, retrieve what matters, and revise judgment when new evidence appears.
+This is the bridge between research and MemwaMind: people and organizations need ways to preserve context, retrieve what matters, and update decisions when new information appears.

 - When the Specter of the Past Haunts Current Groups: Psychological Antecedents of Historical Blame